 - Garlic and plenty of ginger.
 When I made the soup I used fresh ginger and saved the leftovers in the freezer.
 Use a spoon to scrape the skin off and grate or finely mince the ginger.
 Or look for the pureed ginger in a tube near the produce department if you don’t feel like dealing with fresh.
 It will work just the same.

 - A sturdy long pasta or noodle with a bit of a chew works best.
-I used bucatini, because I have yet to learn about Asian noodles (for shame!) and always default to Italian pasta for my take-out inspired dishes.
+I used bucatini because I tend to default to Italian pasta for my take-out inspired dishes.
+Or, use udon noodles (as a commenter suggests).

 - Broccoli and green onion add freshness and a pop of color.
 I used fresh broccoli florets, but substitute the same amount of frozen if it’s what you have on hand.